wieshka/PyYoubora/readme.md

 ## Future considerations (wish list):
 - to extend library with _helpers_ such as:
-    - Swagger API validation;
+    - More Swagger API validations;
-    - Youbora Query Builder
+    - Youbora Query Builder, interactive perhaps ?
-    - Youbora Filter Builder
+    - Youbora Filter Builder, interactive perhaps ?
-    - Response formatters for quick report/graph/dataset generations
+    - Response formatter for quick report/graph generations in various formats